 trap – neuter – return

 Statistics show that Trap-Neuter-Return (TNR) efforts are much more successful at reducing outdoor cat populations than simply removing/relocating these cats.
 TNR involves trapping outdoor cats, spaying/neutering them, vaccinating them, and returning them to the territories they know.
-Programs like this ensure that outdoor cats are not spreading diseases and are not able to reproduce and contribute to the overpopulation of cats.
+Programs like this ensure that outdoor cats are not spreading diseases, are not able to reproduce and contribute to the overpopulation of cats.

 commonly asked questions